NGS0916/hello/README.md

-# hello
+# Introduction

-This my first program for github.com
+This my first programming for git.com